HTTP Cache

 There is no IPC support.
 It’s only accessible on the default chrome process.

-When there is no profile the new HTTP cache works, but everything is stored only in memory not obeying any particular limits.
+When there is no profile the HTTP cache works, but everything is stored only in memory not obeying any particular limits.

 nsICacheStorageService